nikiimisal/Concepts_And_Examples-of-K8S/README.md

 kubectl run mypod --image=nginx --port=80             # Create A pod using command

+kubectl exec -it <pod-name> -- /bin/bash             # Command to access the Pod shell.

 kubectl get pods                                      #  To check whether a Pod has been created or not, use the following command kubectl get pod kubectl get po